 The hike begins at the parking lot’s north end, crosses a bridge, and turns right.
 Before the bridge, visitors have access to heated washrooms with flush toilets.
-During my visit to Banff in September, the narrow canyon walls were so crowded that a sign recommended facial masks at the start of the trail.
+During my visit to Banff in the fall, the narrow canyon walls were so crowded that a sign recommended facial masks at the start of the trail.

 With some parts of the pathway only allowing one person, it was impossible to social distance.
 Although crowded, hikers were very accommodating at waiting and allowing groups to pass.

 Fast forward three months, and the trail was empty, providing a peaceful adventure.
 We could take photos without holding up a line and not have to wait on the walkways to pass.
 While still walked regularly, the trail consisted of packed snow, and thick powder blanketed the trees.

 Most hikers consider Johnston Canyon a leisurely walk with minimal elevation gain, depending on how far you go.
 The majority of visitors go to either the Lower or Upper Falls.
 Some trek to the Upper Falls in everyday runners, but we recommend hiking boots with ankle support.

 |JOHNSTON CANYON to the:||DISTANCE (round-trip)||ELEVATION GAIN|

 |Lower Falls||2.3 km||100 meters|

 |Upper Falls||5.1 km||260 meters|